Young Earth creationism: Biblical dates for creation

-Young Earth creationists have claimed that their view has its earliest roots in medieval Judaism, citing, for example, the commentary on Genesis by Ibn Ezra (c.
+Young Earth creationists claim their view has its earliest roots in medieval Judaism, citing, for example, a commentary on Genesis by Ibn Ezra (c.
 1089–1164).
-That said, Shai Cherry of Vanderbilt University notes that modern Jewish theologians have generally rejected such literal interpretations of the written text, and that even Jewish commentators who oppose some aspects of science generally accept scientific evidence that the Earth is much older.
-Some controversy has arisen among Ultra-Orthodox Jews, some of whom accept the age and some of whom reject it.
+That said, Shai Cherry of Vanderbilt University notes that modern Jewish theologians generally reject such literal interpretations of the written text, and that Jewish commentators who oppose some aspects of science generally accept scientific evidence that the Earth is much older.
+Some controversy arose among Ultra-Orthodox Jews, some of whom accept the age and some reject it.
 Several early Jewish scholars, including Philo, followed an allegorical interpretation of Genesis.

-The most accepted and popular date of creation among young Earth creationists is 4004 BC because this specific date appears in the Ussher chronology.
+The most accepted and popular date of creation among young Earth creationists is 4004 BC because this date appears in the Ussher chronology.
 This chronology was included in many Bibles from 1701 onwards, including the authorized King James Version.
-The youngest ever recorded date of creation within the historic Jewish or Christian traditions is 3616 BC, by Yom-Tov Lipmann-Muhlhausen.
-Some proponents of young Earth creationism have proposed dates that are several thousands of years earlier by theorizing significant gaps in the genealogies in chapters 5 and 11 of the Book of Genesis, such as 6984 BC by Alfonso X of Castile, Harold Camping with 11,013 BC, and Christian Charles Josias Bunsen in the 19th century suggesting 20,000 BC.
+The youngest ever recorded creation date in historic Jewish or Christian traditions is 3616 BC, by Yom-Tov Lipmann-Muhlhausen.
+Some proponents of young Earth creationism propose dates several thousands of years earlier, by theorizing significant gaps in genealogies in chapters 5 and 11 of the Book of Genesis, e.g. 6984 BC by Alfonso X of Castile, Harold Camping with 11,013 BC, and Christian Charles Josias Bunsen in the 19th century suggesting 20,000 BC.

-The Protestant Reformation hermeneutic inclined some of the Reformers, including John Calvin and Martin Luther, and later Protestants toward a literal reading of the Bible as translated.
-This means they believed that the "days" referred to in Genesis correspond to ordinary days, in contrast to reading the "days" as standing in for a longer period of time.
+The Protestant Reformation hermeneutic inclined some Reformers, including John Calvin and Martin Luther, and later Protestants, toward a literal reading of the Bible as translated.
+They believed that "days" referred to in Genesis correspond to ordinary days, in contrast to reading "days" as representing longer periods of time.

-Famous poets and playwrights of the Early Modern Period (1500–1800) referenced an Earth that was few thousands of years old.
+Famous poets and playwrights of the Early Modern Period (1500–1800) referenced an Earth that was a few thousand years old.
 For example William Shakespeare: